Go 101

 Go 101 was a Melbourne-based funk/pop band formed by David Wilson and Daniel Alan of the band Hue & Cry.
 Their debut single "Build It Up" saw them nominated for three awards at the ARIA Music Awards of 1989.

-The band guested in Australian soap opera Neighbours in 1990.
+The band made a guest appearance in the Australian soap opera Neighbours on 8 May 1990.
+They played their single "Message (To a Broken Heart)" during a music appreciation class at Erinsborough High.
+Wilson also appeared in scenes with Melanie Pearson, played by Lucinda Cowden.